 Though air purifiers are generally simple and require no real maintenance beyond replacing the filter periodically.
 However, there are certain touches that can make day to day use a bit more enjoyable.
 Variable fan modes let you dial down the noise if you're watching TV.
 Remote controls let you do that without even leaving the couch.
 Handles and wheels make it easy to move the purifier around if you want it to follow you from the living room and into the bedroom.
 Timers keep you from forgetting to turn the purifier off when you leave the house.We evaluated all these aspects of our to purifiers to ascertain how easy they are to operate and incorporate into your daily routine.

-The Winix 9500 and the Hamilton Beach TrueAir were both at the bottom of our ease of use scoresheet.
-Purifiers are quite simple machines, so even these models weren't particularly difficult to operate, but they were a bit less streamlined than the other models.
-The Winix's controls were comparatively cumbersome to use.
-We didn't find the odor and air quality meters to be accurate.
-Accessing full functionality requires the remote control, which is fairly well designed.
-Also, at 18 pounds and with no carry handles, the Winix was our least favorite model to carry around.
+The Hamilton Beach TrueAir was at the bottom of our ease of use scoresheet.
+Purifiers are quite simple machines, so even this model wasn't particularly difficult to operate, but they were a bit less streamlined than the other models.
 The Hamilton Beach TrueAir was the only model that required some actual assembly out of the box, but it was fairly simple.
 It has only three fan speeds controlled with a dial that feels somewhat flimsy.
 It is, however, very light and portable.